mozilla/mozilla-datahub-ingestion/README.md

 The main entrypoint is the datahub-sync CLI, see `datahub-sync --help` and the Setup section for more details.

+## Setting up a new DataHub instance

+The recipes that handle Looker and BigQuery metadata are managed via UI Ingestion and stored by SRE.
+Ask in `#data-help` for assistance.

+To bootstrap the custom platforms we ingest metadata for, run the `platform_recipe.dhub.yaml` recipe:

+`$ DATAHUB_GMS_URL=...
+DATAHUB_GMS_TOKEN=... datahub ingest -c recipes/platform_recipe.dhub.yaml`

 ## Development

 To install a local instance of DataHub, see [DataHub's Quickstart guide](https://datahubproject.io/docs/quickstart/).